Click on any photo for a larger image.

 In this photo, Linda, a Volunteer from Brunie's group is on the left.
 She lived in another town in Sergipe (Propría, I think) and was visiting us for a few days.
 (Linda is featured in a previous post.)

-Gugu, the boy who delivered water to our house is to Linda's right.
+Gugu, the boy who delivered water to our house is beside her with his shirt open.
 An unknown person is hidden behind me.
 In the water is Overland, one of my students.

 Overland (pronounced Oh-ver-láwn-dee) was named for a truck his father saw in an American movie.
 He was the oldest child.
 The next child was a girl, so they named her Maryland and then didn't have a name ending in "land" for the next child, so called him Joséland.
 Their father was known as Zé de Shell (Zé is short for José) because he had, at one time, worked for Shell Oil.
 He ran the town's generator which gave the town electricity from 6-10 pm before full-time electricity came to Glória.